linkeddatacenter/uSilex/README.md

 [![Build Status](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/badges/build.png?b=master)](https://scrutinizer-ci.com/g/linkeddatacenter/uSilex/build-status/master)

 µSilex (aka micro silex) is a micro framework inspired by Pimple and PSR standards.
-All with less tha 100 lines of code!
+All with less than 100 lines of code!

-This project is a try to build a standard conceptual framework for developing micro-services and APIs endpoints that require maximum performances with a minimum of memory footprint.
+This project is a try to build a standard middleware framework for developing micro-services and APIs endpoints that require maximum performances with a minimum of memory footprint.

 Why [Pimple](https://pimple.symfony.com/)?
-Because it is lazy, consistent, elegant and small (about 80 lines of code).
+Because it is lazy, consistent, fast, elegant and small (about 80 lines of code).
 What else?

 Why [PSR standards](https://www.php-fig.org/psr)?
-Because it is a successful community project with a lot of good implementations.
+Because it is a successful community project with a lot of good introperable implementations (psr15-middlewares, zend stratigility, Guzzle, etc. etc.).

 Why µSilex?
 Silex was a great framework now abandoned in favour of Symfony + Flex.
 This is good when you need more power and flexibility.
-But you have to pay a price in terms of complexity and memory footprint. µSilex it is a new project that covers a small subset of the original Silex project: a µSilex Application is just a Pimple Container implementing the [PSR-15 specifications](https://www.php-fig.org/psr/psr-15/).
+But you have to pay a price in terms of complexity and memory footprint. µSilex it is a new project that covers a small subset of the original Silex project: a µSilex Application is just a Pimple Container implementing all [PSR-15 specifications](https://www.php-fig.org/psr/psr-15/).
 That's it.

 As a matter of fact, in the JAMStack, Docker and XaaS era, you can let lot of conventional framework features to other components in the system application architecture (i.e. caching, authentication, security, monitoring, etc. etc).